Judee Sill

 Judith Lynne Sill (October 7, 1944 – November 23, 1979) was an American singer-songwriter and composer.
 She was influenced by Bach, and wrote lyrics drawing on Christian themes of rapture and redemption.

-Sill was the first artist signed to David Geffen's label Asylum.
-She released her first album, Judee Sill, in 1971, followed by Heart Food in 1973.
+While signed to David Geffen's label Asylum, Sill released two albums, Judee Sill (1971) and Heart Food (1973).
 Both albums were acclaimed but commercially unsuccessful.

 In 1974, Sill recorded demos for a third album, which went unfinished.
 Sill struggled with addiction through much of her life and died of a drug overdose in 1979.
 She did not find commercial success, and at the time of her death, no obituary was published; however, several artists have since cited her as an influence.
 Her found studio tape, demos and other rarities were released on the 2005 collection Dreams Come True.

 Early life

 Judith Lynne Sill was born in Studio City, Los Angeles, on October 7, 1944, and spent her early childhood in Oakland, California.
-Her father, Milford "Bud" Sill, an importer of exotic animals for use in films, owned a bar in Oakland, where Sill learned to play the piano.
+Her father, Milford "Bud" Sill, an importer of exotic animals for use in films, owned Bud's bar in Oakland, where Sill learned to play the piano.
 When Milford died of pneumonia in 1952, Judee's mother, Oneta, moved with her and her older brother Dennis to Los Angeles, where Oneta met and married the Tom and Jerry animator Kenneth Muse.

 In a 1972 Rolling Stone interview, Sill described her home life after her mother's remarriage as unhappy and frequently violent due to physical fights with her parents.
 She transferred from Birmingham High School in Van Nuys to a private school, where she met other rebellious teenagers.
 Either during high school or after her graduation (depending on the source), Sill and a man she had met committed a series of armed robberies of businesses such as liquor stores and gas stations.
 They were arrested and she spent nine months in reform school, where she was a church organist and "learned a lot of good music", including gospel music.

 After being released, Sill briefly attended San Fernando Valley Junior College as an art major.
 She also played piano in the school orchestra and worked in a piano bar.
 In 1964, after her mother died, Sill left college and moved out of her stepfather's home.
 She started taking LSD and other drugs, moved in with an LSD dealer and joined a jazz trio.

 In April 1966, Sill married the pianist Robert Maurice "Bob" Harris.
 The couple lived in Las Vegas for a time, and both developed heroin addictions within months.
 When Sill moved back to California, she resorted to crime to support her addiction, including robbery, sex work, forgery and fraud.
 A string of narcotics and forgery offenses sent her to jail, and she learned that her brother Dennis had suddenly died of a liver infection.
 When she was released, she immediately set to work as a song composer.